Media-Ed-Online/intro-web-dev-2018spr/_docs/introduction/07-page.md

 <img src="./../../../img/arrow-divider.svg" style="width: 75px; border: none; margin: 0px 0 20px 0" />

 To complete this area of the course, you’ll need to have registered for a free GitHub account.
-We will discuss GitHub.com more in the next weeks, but in the mean time, I would you like you to know that GitHub is a web service which is used for storing git repositories by developers.
+We will discuss GitHub.com more in the next weeks, but in the meantime, I would you like you to know that GitHub is a web service which is used for storing git repositories by developers.
 (Much of that statement is still likely jargon to you, and that’s okay - it will all come in time.)

 ## Create a GitHub.com Account